Ashwagandha: The king of Ayurvedic medicine

 After having read and heard so much about this fine magical powder, it was high time I tried it myself.
 I decided to make moon milk, a beverage whose main ingredient is ashwagandha.

-I got the recipe from one of my former colleagues, who is a huge fan of Indian Ayurvedic medicine and claimed that he knew a secret to create the perfect soothing beverage.
+I got the recipe from one of my former colleagues, who is a huge fan of Indian Ayurvedic medicine.
 After several phonecalls, the secret recipe was revealed.

 All you have to do is combine the ingredients mentioned below over medium heat and whisk until blended.
 Then, wait for five minutes and your moon milk is ready!